Best smart bulbs for your connected home

 Best color LED smart bulb

 Philips was one of the first players in this market, and the company’s experience shows.
-Its Hue color ambiance bulbs haven’t changed much since their introduction in late 2012, but the new bulbs last a lot longer and the company continues to add new shapes, sizes, and accessories to its lineup.
-The Hue app has also improved significantly, and Hue bulbs are available in a broad range of form factors, including BR30, PAR, GU10, and A19 in addition to stand-alone devices like the Philips Hue Phoenix.
-Philips has recently introduced a number of outdoor fixtures as well, including the Philips Hue Calla pathway light and the Philips Hue Lily outdoor spotlight, both of which we liked very much.
-Note: The price shown above is for a three-bulb starter kit that includes the required Philips Hue Bridge.
-Additional bulbs cost $49.99 each.
+Physically, its Hue Color and Ambiance bulbs haven’t changed much since their introduction in late 2012, but the latest generation lasts a lot longer and the company has added a Bluetooth radio that obviates the need for the Philips Hue Bridge (but most smart home denizens will want the Bridge anyway).
+The Philips Hue ecosystem is the industry's deepest and broadest, including not only bulbs of every shape and size imaginable, but also indoor and outdoor fixtures as well, including the Philips Hue Calla pathway light and the Philips Hue Lily outdoor spotlight, both of which we like very much.

-Yes, we did award the LIFX 19 a higher score than the Philips Hue.
-Philips earned its “best” nod by virtue of the Hue system’s broad collection of styles and its numerous compatible accessories.
-LIFX no longer has just A19 and BR30 form factors to offer, and we really like its unique LIFX+ (which has an array of infrared LEDs that will help your home security camera see in the dark), but Philips still delivers even more diversity.
+LIFX is a very strong competitor in the smart lighting space and comes a very close second place in our roundup.
+LIFX no longer has just A19 and BR30 form factors to offer, and we really like its unique LIFX+ (which has an array of infrared LEDs that will help your home security camera see in the dark), but Philips still delivers much more diversity in its ecosystem and universe of third-party support.

 Best white LED smart bulb